 That impression still persists today in spite of efforts to demonstrate the opposite is true.
 Working with a credentialed registered dietitian nutritionist (RDN) means working with someone who will account for your food preferences, cultural heritage, food availability, cooking skills, family situation, budget, and so much more.
 Tailored advice is what we give.

-“Personalize Your Plate” is this year’s slogan for National Nutrition Month (NNM).
+“Personalize Your Plate” is the 2021 slogan for National Nutrition Month (NNM).
 “People are not all alike and one size does not fit all when it comes to planning and achieving a healthful diet.
 What may be the best approach for one person may not be the answer for another.”
 (1)

-It’s time to replace the image of a chicken breast, white rice, and steamed broccoli as the featured menu with more variety.
+It’s time to replace the image of a chicken breast, white rice, and steamed broccoli as the featured menu with an image displaying more variety.
 Picture instead an image of falafel, quinoa and black bean salad, and roasted carrots.
 Recipe websites and the USDA MyPlate.gov website offer increasingly diverse options for personalizing your plate.
 (3)

 An RDN will assess these factors and tailor advice accordingly.
 Although many patients ask for a “meal plan” it is our goal to help the people we work with acquire the knowledge and skills to plan their own meals – meals that nourish bodies and appetites.

 NNM is an annual campaign of the Academy of Nutrition and Dietetics, held in March, to promote good nutrition and the work of registered dietitian nutritionists.
 For more than 40 years a theme is created and showcased each year.

 For ideas for promoting NNM, visit the Academy's website.

 “America is a cultural melting pot, so you can't expect everyone's food choices to look the same.” ~Su-Nui Escobar, RDN, Academy of Nutrition and Dietetics Spokesperson